jonasklus/Nerve-Signal-Velocity-Analysis-Tools/README.md

 # Nerve Signal Velocity Analysis Tools
 ### Klus et al., 2024

-## Synthetic nerve simulation classes
+## Synthetic nerve signal simulation classes
 Python classes to simulate and analyze nerve signals and their propagation through a cuff electrode.
 - **synthetic_data_simulation.py** - Contains classes to simulate nerve signals and their propagation through a cuff electrode.
 - **isi_analysis.py** - Contains interpolation and velocity analysis methods for simulated nerve signals.
 - **multi_run_stats.py** - Contains methods to run multiple simulations, outputting the aggregated statistics and the simulated data.

 ## Data analysis tools
-Python classes to analyze and plot the data from the simulations.
+Python scripts to analyze and plot the data from the simulations.
 - **cross_corr.py** - Runs cross-correlation analysis on the simulated data and plots results.
 - **velocity_methods.py** - Runs the comparative velocity analysis on the simulated data and plots results.
 - **sampling_limitations.py** - Plots the explanatory figures for the sampling limitations of the velocity analysis.